The forces of hell will do anything to keep us from praying.

 I’m perfectly content to send up my prayers and leave the answering of them to the Lord.
 What I must not do is announce presumptuously that the Lord “will” or “must” grant my prayer since His integrity is at stake.
 Psalm 115:3 says, “Our God is in the Heavens; He does whatever He pleases.”
 And knowing His wonderful character, that’s what I want.

 So, not knowing how He will answer is no reason not to pray.
 I trust Him.

 I smile at this one.
-This was my response when the Lord once asked me if I prayed for Billy Graham (who was in my ofice, sitting in the chair to my right at the time).
-I said (within my spirit), “Lord, people all over the world pray for Billy Graham, and I’m only one person.”
-I almost laughed out loud at the utter ridiculousness of that.
+This was my response when the Lord once asked me if I prayed for Billy Graham (who was sitting in my office, in the chair to my right at the time).
+I said, “Lord, people all over the world pray for Billy Graham, and I’m only one person.”
+The utter ridiculousness of that hit me in that moment, and I almost laughed out loud.
 Do you know anyone who is two people?
-Three people?
-A crowd?
-Anyone praying is just one person.
+Clearly, anyone praying is only one person.
 Everything that gets done by prayer occurs because of this one person praying, and that one and the next one.

 Being just one person–I’m smiling–is no reason not to pray.
 Otherwise, no one would!

-Since the Lord takes my feeble attempts at prayer and turns them into something powerful in Heaven, my not knowing precisely how to pray is no excuse.
+Since the Lord takes my feeble attempts at prayer and turns them into something powerful in Heaven, my inability to pray is no excuse.
 Believers take special satisfaction in knowing that in Romans 8:26 the Spirit intercedes for us and in Romans 8:34, Jesus intercedes for us.
-Wow.
-How good is that!
+It just doesn’t get any better than this.